4 Best Cardamom Substitutes for Cooking (Updated 2024)

 As mentioned, the flavor is complex and it’s hard to replicate the same potent content.
 However, you can create almost the same intensity of flavor using just two ingredients.

-For every one tablespoon of cardamom, you can substitute 1/2 teaspoon each of cloves and cinnamon.
+For every tablespoon of cardamom, you can substitute 1/2 teaspoon of each of clove and cinnamon.

 The intensity in the flavor of cloves replicates the flavor of cardamom, then add to that the woodiness of cinnamon and you’re good to go.